PewterZz/Beyond/README.md

 # Beyond

 An AI-native terminal written in Rust.
-Beyond replaces the traditional scroll buffer with a **block-oriented** model — every piece of content (shell output, agent messages, approvals, diffs, tool calls) is a persistent, addressable `Block` with provenance.
+Beyond replaces the traditional scroll buffer with a **block-oriented** model (Warp-like) — every piece of content (shell output, agent messages, approvals, diffs, tool calls) is a persistent, addressable `Block` with provenance.
 Agents are first-class, long-lived processes with capability sets and resource limits, supervised like OS processes.
 Rendering is GPU-accelerated (`wgpu` + `glyphon`) inside a single `winit` window.

 > Status: early.
 Phase 2 (glyphon 0.8 text, wgpu 24, continuous render loop) has landed.
 Expect breaking changes.